simonw/datasette-hashed-urls/README.md

     http://127.0.0.1:8001/fixtures_aa7318b

-Every page that accesss that databasae, including JSON endpoints, will be served with a far-future cache expiry header.
+Every page that accesss that database, including JSON endpoints, will be served with a far-future cache expiry header.

 A caching proxy such as Cloudflare can then be used to cache and accelerate content served by Datasette.